flame-engine/flame/doc/components.md

 Once you are done with setting the parameters to your needs, render the ParallaxComponent as any other component.

-Like the AnimationComponent, even if your parallax is static, you must call update on this component, so it runs its animation.
+Like the SpriteAnimationComponent, even if your parallax is static, you must call update on this component, so it runs its animation.
 Also, don't forget to add you images to the `pubspec.yaml` file as assets or they wont be found.

 An example implementation can be found in the [examples directory](/doc/examples/parallax).